cantcakick/cantcakick/README.md

 - 👋 Hi, I’m @cantcakick Charles Agnew
-- 👀 I’m interested in ...engineering and IT
+- 👀 I’m interested in ...Engineering, IT and AV
-- 🌱 I’m currently learning ...Python and automation
+- 🌱 I’m currently learning ...Python, JS, Git, SQL, and automation
 - 💞️ I’m looking to collaborate on ...everything
-- 📫 How to reach me ...ccacharlesagnew@aol.com for email or via linkedin https://www.linkedin.com/in/charles-agnew-cca
+- 📫 How to reach me ...linkedin https://www.linkedin.com/in/charles-agnew-cca

 <!---
 cantcakick/cantcakick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.